codrinaignat/GNURadio-Spectrum-analyzer-with-data-save/README.md

 - the option to choose the sampling frequency and the number of bits per sample for saving the wav file.

 The application is basically a combination of the other 3 applications I created, also available here on Github.
 So, either you use them separately, or you use this application which is the sum of all three apps above mentioned.

+For more information or if you need any help, you can contact me.